aditi10/terraform-eks-cluster-jenkins/README.md

 Install Nodejs plugin in jenkins and setup pipeline in Jenkins using "Jenkinsfile"
 - Once the jenkins server is up, we need to install NodeJS plugin in it
-- Craete a pipeline Job and add the Jenkinsfile
+- Create a pipeline Job and add the Jenkinsfile
 - Install aws cli plugin on Jenkins, and user has permission to run it

 The Jenkinsfile